sigstore/cosign/specs/BUNDLE_SPEC.md

 ### Publishing

-First, the bundle itself is stored in it's JSON-serialized form as a blob in the
+First, the bundle itself is stored in its JSON-serialized form as a blob in the
 registry:

 ```